Shareholder Update: Creative Medical Technology Holdings, Inc. Continues To Extinguish Debt

-As previously announced Creative Medical Technology Holdings, Inc. took on debt in order to advance our technologies and continue towards our goal of commercialization and cash flow.
+As previously announced Creative Medical Technology Holdings, Inc. has taken on debt in order to advance our technologies and continue towards our goal of commercialization and cash flow.

-"We continue to focus on the business at hand and our portfolio including issued patents for the treatment of erectile dysfunction, degenerative disc disease and our amniotic derived stem cell as well as patents pending in the area of neurological damage due to radiation toxicity and stroke amongst others," said Timothy Warbington, CEO of Creative Medical Technology Holdings, Inc.
+"We continue to focus on advancing commercialization of our CaverStem™ procedure for the treatment of Erectile Dysfunction and the development of our issued patents for degenerative disc disease (StemSpine™) and our amniotic derived stem cell (AmnioStem™), as well as patents pending in the area of neurological damage due to radiation toxicity and stroke, amongst others.
+It is also our goal to continue to develop novel approaches to regenerative medicine which will broaden our intellectual property pipeline," said Timothy Warbington, CEO of Creative Medical Technology Holdings, Inc.

-As announced on March 26, 2018, we will be exhibiting at the American Urological Association conference in May 2018.
-We're excited to introduce CaverStemTM to a broad base of the urological community.

-For those interested in the CaverStemTM procedure, please refer to our website at caverstem.com.
-Only physicians trained and approved for the CaverStemTM procedure are identified on our website.

 About Creative Medical Technology Holdings